scylladb/care-pet/go/docs/getting_started.md

        cqlsh:carepet> exit

 Next, start the pet collar simulation.
-Execute in a separate terminal.
-This will generate the pet health data and save it to the database:
+From a separate terminal execute the following command to generate the pet's health data and save it to the database:

     $ go build ./cmd/sensor
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)